 It is a beautiful fact that much of traditional family law now applies to same-sex couples.
 Since the 2015 U.S. Supreme Court landmark ruling in Obergefell v.
 Hodges invalidated much of the federal Defense of Marriage Act (DOMA), gay marriage is legal in Kansas.
 And while this solidified the legal status of same-sex spouses, the legacy of inequality leaves some open questions.
-At The Henry Firm, with offices in Overland Park, Kansas, we are fully familiar with the state of the law and adept at working out solutions for same-sex couples who decide to part ways.
+At The Henry Firm, P.A., with offices in Overland Park, Kansas, we are fully familiar with the state of the law and adept at working out solutions for same-sex couples who decide to part ways.

 Child custody and visitation is a major area of potential disagreement in a same-sex divorce.
 Only one spouse is the biological parent of the child, and the other spouse enjoys no presumption of parenthood such as is legally recognized in a heterosexual marriage.
 A nonbiological spouse’s parental rights must be formalized through what is known as a second-person adoption.
 This process allows one spouse to acquire parental status without compromising the other spouse’s rights as the biological parent.
 In the event of divorce, it puts both spouses on equal footing when it comes to resolving such issues as child support, custody, visitation, healthcare and the child’s education and religious affiliation.